For executives accountable for strategy that stalls

 Design what's missing

-If the diagnostic reveals conditions that need to be built, this phase designs them explicitly, decision boundaries, handoff protocols, learning loops, and progress visibility mechanisms.
+If the diagnostic reveals conditions that need to be built, this phase designs them explicitly: decision boundaries, handoff protocols, learning loops, and progress visibility mechanisms.
 Not theoretical documents.
 Operating agreements your teams can actually use when facing real trade-offs under pressure.

 4-6 weeks · Fixed scope · $50,000 CAD